Fortnite Diving Board locations for the weekly quest

 Want to find out more about the Fortnite Island Hopper event?
 Check out here!

-Once you've found a Diving Board in Fortnite, at Horse Show Hideout river or anywhere else, simply step onto the end and hit the jump button.
+Once you've found a Diving Board in Fortnite, at Horse Shoe Hideout river or anywhere else, simply step onto the end of it and hit the jump button.
 You'll be propelled bodily into the air, far greater than any standard jump, something you'll need to do three times to complete the weekly quest and get 15K XP as a reward.

-It's not clear at time of writing if players can bounce on the end of the board consecutively to complete this task, or if they actually need to bounce off the board and land nearby before repeating the entire process.
-If it's the latter, we highly recommend playing in a build-friendly mode, as otherwise it'll be incredibly difficult to find your way to the raised plateau.
+We've also tested this, and despite the phrasing of the quest, players don't need to actually bounce off the diving board into water or onto land.
+Rather than having to climb back up each time, just hop on the end like a trampoline and quickly rack up the three bounces needed for victory.

 Fortnite Ballers | Fortnite wolves | Fortnite Reality Seeds | Fortnite Groovy Grove | Fortnite crashed IO Airships | Fortnite Zero Point | Fortnite Indiana Jones | Fortnite Spider-Man Zero | Fortnite Among Us back bling | Fortnite Dragon Rune Lance | Fortnite Darth Vader